 The output data is specific to each uplink channel composing the profile.

-The input data consits of:
+The input data consists of:

 a set of Application-supplied parameters for each of the modelled uplink channels

 a set of U-Plane OFH packets.

 For the OFH packets, the AAL-LPU interfaces directly with the OFH and is responsible for handling its exchange of information with OFH.